How Much Does an RV Weigh? 2026

 RV weight terms

-When it comes to the specifications and ratings of different RVs, there are a slew of acronyms and similar terms that are important to know to understand the needs of your trailer or motor home.
-Some of these include the following:
+When it comes to the specifications and ratings of different RVs, there are acronyms and similar terms that are important to know to understand the needs of your trailer or motor home.
+These include:

-• Dry weight or unloaded vehicle weight: the weight of the RV straight from the manufacturer without any cargo, people or tank fluids
+• Dry weight or unloaded vehicle weight: the weight of the RV from the manufacturer without any cargo, people or tank fluids.

-• Gross axle weight rating (GAWR): similarly measures the maximum weight a single axle is designed to carry and can be overloaded by weighing cargo in an RV toward a single axle
+• Gross axle weight rating (GAWR): the maximum weight a single axle is designed to carry.
+It can be overloaded by weighing cargo in an RV toward a single axle.

-• Cargo carrying capacity (CCC): the maximum weight an RV can carry on top of its dry weight
+• Cargo carrying capacity (CCC): the maximum weight an RV can carry in addition to its dry weight.

-• Tongue weight: the amount of force a trailer places on a vehicle’s hitch; should not exceed the hitch rating, a measure of how much the hitch is able to tow
+• Tongue weight: the amount of force a trailer places on a vehicle’s hitch; it should not exceed the hitch rating, which measures the amount of weight the hitch can tow.

-• Towing capacity: measures how much a vehicle is able to tow, whether it be the ability of a motor home to pull a car or a truck’s power to tow a trailer
+• Towing capacity: measures how much weight a vehicle can tow, such as a motor home’s ability to pull a car, or a truck’s power to tow a trailer.

 Travel trailer weight by length

-Travel trailers can weigh as little as 1,000 pounds for small campers or up to several tons for large fifth-wheel trailers with the capacity to hold a full family.
-Depending on the towing power of your vehicle, you may require a smaller RV to successfully attach and bring along a trailer.
+Travel trailers can weigh as little as 1,000 pounds for small campers, or up to several tons for large fifth-wheel trailers.
+Depending on the towing power of your vehicle, you may require a smaller RV to successfully attach and tow a trailer.
 Here’s how those weights vary by trailer length:

-While these ranges may represent what is typical for an RV depending on the trailer length, some models with additional features and space may weigh significantly more and require much more towing power.
-The Grand Design’s 298BH fifth wheeler, for example, clocks in at nearly 10,000 pounds when unloaded and stretches almost 35 feet long.
+While these ranges may represent what is typical for an RV depending on its trailer length, some models with additional features and space may weigh significantly more and require more towing power.
+The Grand Design’s 298BH fifth wheeler, for example, weighs in at nearly 10,000 pounds unloaded, and it stretches almost 35 feet long.

 Motor home weight by type

-Along with varying by length, RVs also differ significantly in weight depending on the type of vehicle — from smaller trailers weighing less than one ton to the largest motor homes that can weigh as much as 10 tons.
+Along with length variation, RVs also differ significantly in weight depending on type, from smaller trailers weighing less than one ton to the largest motor homes weighing as much as 10 tons.

 • Class A motor homes: The largest type of RV, these vehicles can vary from 13,000 to 30,000 pounds without any cargo added.
-Gross weights for these RVs may add thousands more pounds on top of that.
+Gross weights for these RVs may add thousands of pounds to their unloaded vehicle weight.

 Weighing your RV